 So I was skeptical that Budapest actually possessed the qualities that I feel make a city seem truly European — that indefinable “joie de vivre” which I believe translates roughly into “smug superiority and condescension.”

-Disappointingly, Budapest didn’t really have it.
+Disappointingly, Budapest Hungary didn't really have it.
 Instead, people were extremely nice and helpful which, frankly, took some getting used to.

 When we flew into Budapest, for example, we were driven to our hotel by a large, congenial Hungarian who proudly told us about all the Hollywood movies that were shot in Budapest.

 Over the course of our ride, he basically gave us a free Hungarian history lesson (none of which we can remember now), and frequently apologized for his “broken English” even though he spoke it better than the average American teen.
-The driver was so nice I got the feeling that he would’ve let us live with his family if we'd asked.
+The driver was so nice I got the feeling that he would've let us live with his family if we'd asked.
 Luckily for him, we'd already booked a hotel room.

-Budapest is bisected by binary banks.
+Budapest Hungary is bisected by binary banks.